d6y/richard.dallaway.com/_posts/2017-02-23-day-in-the-life.md

 And that's really nice, because we can mess with our data type, and have the compiler point out each and ever situation we need to re-examine.
 It’s also really nice because we can do arbitrary things with our subscription.
-We don’t have to try and show horn all possible behaviours into once place.
+We don’t have to try and shoehorn all possible behaviours into once place.

 BTW, this might look like a feature of Scala.
 That we can match and represented sealed cases.